 The British higher educational system includes universities, colleges of higher education and advanced courses of further education.
 There are about 90 universities and 47 colleges of higher education in the United Kingdom.
-All British Universities are private institutions.
-It means that they are independent and autonomous, but they all receive financial support from the state.
+All British Universities are independent institutions.
+It means that they are autonomous, but they all receive financial support from the state.